Why Do Good People Struggle? What Judaism, Christianity, and Islam Teach

 FAQs

-Does the Bible say good people won't suffer?
+Does the Bible say good people will be protected from suffering?

-Is the struggle of good people a sign of God's punishment?
+Is the struggle of good people a sign that God doesn't care?

 0 Community answers